 The table top has breadboard ends.
 These are meant to hide the end grain of the top when seen from the side.
 I naively simply glued them bread board edges on, which is a worst case situation of a cross grain glue-up.

 The wood expands or contracts in width whereas the edge pieces do not expand in width.
 Something has to give and the top cracks.

-The International Wood Collectors SocietyI am a lifetime member of the International Wood Collectors Society.
-This is a group of people who have a passion for working with wood, its identification, and collecting samples.
+The International Wood Collectors SocietyI am a member of the International Wood Collectors Society.
+This is a group of people who have an interest in working with wood, its identification, and collecting samples.